engineer027/Cinema/README.md

 # Theatre

-This is a web service for cinema that allows customers to look for available sessions within many cinemas and book a suitable movie session.
+This is a web service for performance that allows customers to look for available sessions within many theatres and book a suitable performance session.

 One user can have multiple roles. <br>